mariotoffia/FluentDocker/README.md

     _docker.NetworkRm(network: network);
 ```
 ### Fluent Networking
 It is also possible to use a fluent builder to build new or reuse existing docker networks.
 Those can then be referenced while building _containers_.
-It is possible to build more than one docker network and attach a container to more than one netowrk at a time.
+It is possible to build more than one docker network and attach a container to more than one network at a time.
 ```cs
     using(var nw = new Builder().UseNetwork("test-network"))
     {